Justin S. Weddle

 • U.S. District Courts: Southern District of New York, Eastern District of New York, and District of Massachusetts

-• U.S. Courts of Appeals: First, Second, Third, Tenth, Eleventh, and D.C.
-Circuits
+• U.S. Courts of Appeals: First, Second, Third, Ninth, Tenth, D.C., and Federal Circuits

 • U.S. Supreme Court